Love using GitHub for sharing code? Easily embed GitHub code inside a document as an iframe in 5 simple steps! Read on…

 Bit’s documents are smart enough to read any weblink and automatically transform that link into visual content.
 Just enter any web link on a blank line and hit enter.
 Bam!
 The content will show up beautifully.

-But why embed GitHub code in a Bit document in the first place?
+Why embed GitHub code in a Bit document?

 Here are a Few Ways to Use GitHub in Documents: